IntroJS

 Here’s the LESS CSS:

-Section titled I can’t get IntroJS to select the element that I want
+Section titled TroubleshootingI can’t get IntroJS to select the element that I want

-IntroJS just uses document.querySelector underneath, so this is likely a mistake on your part writing the selector.
+Section titled I can’t get IntroJS to select the element that I wantIntroJS just uses document.querySelector underneath, so this is likely a mistake on your part writing the selector.
 To come up with the right selector, just use document.querySelector directly from the browser’s DevTools so that you can figure out which query works.

 An element is being highlighted with the wrong z-index, so the user can’t proceed

-(shown above: we’re trying to highlight a button, but instead, it looks like nothing is highlighted.
+Section titled An element is being highlighted with the wrong z-index, so the user can’t proceed(shown above: we’re trying to highlight a button, but instead, it looks like nothing is highlighted.
 Note that the white bar at the bottom is something from the operating system, not from IntroJS)

 The goal was to get it looking like this:

-The solution ended up being this CSS (note that this is done via CSS modules, so ":global " won’t be needed in regular CSS):
+The solution ended up being this CSS (note that this is done via CSS modules, so ":global" won’t be needed in regular CSS):

 An element is almost unreadable when it’s highlighted

-Section titled An element is almost unreadable when it’s highlighted
+Section titled An element is almost unreadable when it’s highlightedSee this picture:

 This is simply a problem of not having a background color on the element to be highlighted, so you should just add one: